Tesla Police Cars

 We encourage you to continue this journey and deep-dive into topics that are of greatest concern to you.

-* Performance will vary with tire choice and conditions.
+* Data as of January 2023.
+Performance will vary with tire choice and conditions.

 Tesla's acceleration is instantaneous - being an electric vehicle, it's never in the wrong gear or at the wrong RPM.